Wind power in Texas

-Wind power in Texas, a portion of total energy in Texas, consists of over 150 wind farms, which together have a total nameplate capacity of over 30,000 MW (as of 2020).
-If Texas were a country, it would rank fifth in the world; the installed wind capacity in Texas exceeds installed wind capacity in all countries but China, Germany and India.
+Wind power in Texas, a portion of total energy in Texas, consists of 198 wind farms, which together have a total nameplate capacity of over 40,000 MW (as of 2026).
 Texas produces the most wind power of any U.S. state.
-According to the Electric Reliability Council of Texas (ERCOT), wind power accounted for at least 15.7% of the electricity generated in Texas during 2017, as wind was 17.4% of electricity generated in ERCOT, which manages 90% of Texas's power.
-ERCOT set a new wind output record of nearly 19.7 GW at 7:19 pm Central Standard Time on Monday, January 21, 2019.
+Furthermore, if Texas were a country, in 2019, it would have ranked fifth in the world in terms of gigawatt capacity.
+According to the Electric Reliability Council of Texas (ERCOT), wind power in 2025 accounted for 22.4% of electricity generated in ERCOT, which manages 90% of Texas's power.
+Due to steadily increasing installed capacity, ERCOT regularly sets wind output records, mostly recently passing 29 GW on June 29, 2026.

 The wind resource in many parts of Texas is very large.
 Farmers may lease their land to wind developers, creating a new revenue stream for the farm.
 The wind power industry has also created over 24,000 jobs for local communities and for the state.
 Texas is seen as a profit-driven leader of renewable energy commercialization in the United States.
-The wind boom in Texas was assisted by expansion of the state’s Renewable Portfolio Standard, use of designated Competitive Renewable Energy Zones, expedited transmission construction, and the necessary Public Utility Commission rule-making.
+The wind boom in Texas was assisted by expansion of the state's Renewable Portfolio Standard, use of designated Competitive Renewable Energy Zones, expedited transmission construction, and the necessary Public Utility Commission rule-making.

 The Los Vientos Wind Farm (912 MW) in South Texas, is the state's largest wind farm.
 Other large wind farms in Texas include Roscoe Wind Farm, Horse Hollow Wind Energy Center, Sherbino Wind Farm, Capricorn Ridge Wind Farm, Sweetwater Wind Farm, Buffalo Gap Wind Farm, King Mountain Wind Farm, Desert Sky Wind Farm, Wildorado Wind Ranch, and the Brazos Wind Farm.